andrej-griniuk/cakephp-fractal-transformer-view/README.md

 composer require andrej-griniuk/cakephp-fractal-transformer-view
 ```

 ## Usage
 To enable the plugin set `FractalTransformerView.FractalTransformer` class name for viewBuilder.
-Then you just do what you would normally do in your [data views](http://book.cakephp.org/3.0/en/views/json-and-xml-views.html) - specify which view vars you want to get serialized by setting `_serialize`  var.
+Then you just do what you would normally do in your [data views](http://book.cakephp.org/3.0/en/views/json-and-xml-views.html) - specify which view vars you want to get serialized by setting `serialize` view builder option.
 E.g.:

 ```php
 namespace App\Controller;